evanaze/evanaze.github.io/_pages/about.md

 excerpt: "Click here to download a copy of my resume"
 ---

+I am currently a Data Science Intern at [Aktana](https://www.aktana.com), and a Developer Advocate at [Amberdata](https://amberdata.io).

-I'm a graduate from UC Santa Barbara with experience in data science projects, deep learning, financial metrics, creating production level code, and sharing insights.
+I did my undergrad at UC Santa Barbara in Physics and Statistical Science with an emphasis in Probability and Statistics.
+My professional experience includes data science projects, deep learning, financial metrics, creating production level code, and sharing insights.

 This website contains a few of my selected projects and coursework, and links to my social media accounts.